MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/remote_host_management.md

 ### Connect to the remote host using IP address
 > This is only available when connecting to a Windows 10 or Server 2016 Technical Preview 3 or later remote host

 Sometimes it's easier to connect using IP address rather than host name.
-Windows 10 allows your to do just that.
+Windows 10 allows you to do just that.

 To connect using IP address, enter the IP address into the **Another Computer** text field.